 Research has shown that taking more steps per minute, as one does while power walking, can help with insulin levels and body mass index.
 While power walking is a good way to burn calories, that doesn’t mean that there’s no room in your routine for a regular, moderate-paced walk.
 Here’s what you need to know to decide when to dial up the intensity — and when to slow things down.

-What is power walking?
+What is power or brisk walking?

 So what is a power walk, exactly?
 Power walking entails moving at a quick speed and getting your arms involved.
 To get the most out of this workout, make sure to move your feet from heel to toe with each step, moving as quickly as you can.
 Pump your arms, keeping them bent at a 90-degree angle, to maintain momentum.
 Make sure to engage your core throughout to build strength and improve balance in your body.
 Power walking engages the entire body, burning more calories and getting your heart rate up.